-A German forward-backward translation of the SIRS was done and will be evaluated in patients with mental disorders (n=100) using a between-subjects simulation design.
-Additionally, conventional symptom validity tests (SIMS, WMT) will be assessed to evaluate their converging and discriminating aspects.
-Furthermore, a retrospective analysis of psychological expert evaluations from 2002 to 2013 (ca. n=1000) will be performed.
-The base rate of possible malingering and its indicators will be assessed and reviewed.
+A German forward-backward translation of the SIRS was done and evaluated in test persons with mental disorders (n = 100) using a between-subjects simulation design.
+Additionally, conventional symptom validity tests (SIMS, WMT) were assessed to evaluate their converging and discriminating aspects.
+Furthermore, a retrospective analysis of psychological expert evaluations from 2002 to 2013 (approx. n = 1000) were performed.
+The base rate of possible malingering and its indicators have been assessed and reviewed.

 -cross sectoral-Type of hazard:

 Symptom validity, expert assessment of mental disorders, Prevalence rate of negative-response bias, Structured Interview of Reported Symptoms (SIRS)